open-ephys/acq-board-docs/source/User-Manual/Troubleshooting.rst

 3. Check that the board is detected by the software
 ******************************************************************

-If you encounter the error message "No device found" in the Open Ephys GUI.
+If you encounter the error message "No device found" in the Open Ephys GUI:

 .. image:: /_static/images/usermanual/troubleshoot/board_not_found.png
     :width: 40%